dr-war-dog/homework-2-multiplots-Yiqing2018/README.md

 ### Thinking
 The x-axis sticks are too small, I tried using <pre><code>fig.autofmt_xdate()</code></pre> method to solve the problem.
 But the labels of first two pictures are gone...
-Don't know what to do...
+Don't know what to do...:tired_face: